 If your flight from a Polish airport — or to Poland on an EU airline — was delayed by more than three hours, you may be entitled to a fixed sum of EUR 250, EUR 400 or EUR 600 under EU Regulation 261/2004.
 That is roughly PLN 1,100, PLN 1,750 or PLN 2,700 at the current rate.
 The amount depends on the length of the flight, not on what the ticket cost, and the airline will not pay it out by itself: you have to claim it.
 This guide walks through who is entitled to what, how the Polish institutions (the Rzecznik Praw Pasażerów at the Urząd Lotnictwa Cywilnego, the Sąd Rejonowy) fit in, and where the common traps sit.
+The Lotzwrot editorial team checks every figure and deadline against the source.

 The question “how does delayed flight compensation actually work?” comes up again and again on Polish travel forums — and the answer is simpler than the airlines like to make it sound.
 Three things decide it: how late you arrived, how far the flight was due to travel, and why the delay happened.
 We take them in turn.